mezzenascosilvana/fullstack/MyNotes.md

 #### WorkClass4:
 - There isnt homework.
-- There is a classwork : Page called " workClass4.html
+- There is a classwork : Page called "workClass4.html"
-1. Question: is there a way to mark all the elements <ol> as bold inside the <style> section or I should do individually?
+1. Question: is there a way to mark all the elements <ol> as bold inside the "style" tag section or I should do individually?
-2. Question2: I dont know if the point 5 was implemented properly.
+2. Question: I dont know if the point 5 was implemented properly.

 #### HomeWork4:
 - I need the slides for this class to do it.